spacedriveapp/spacedrive/CONTRIBUTING.md

 ##### AppImage

-Specific instructions on how to build a AppImage release are located [here](scripts/appimage)
+Specific instructions on how to build an AppImage release are located [here](scripts/appimage/README.md)

 ### Pull Request